Stella Bowen: World War II – war artist

 Bowen completed her last painting in 1947.
 She died later that year of breast and liver cancer, having never returned to Australia.

 Collections

 Two portraits by Bowen are held by the National Portrait Gallery in London, those of George Douglas Howard Cole and Dame Margaret Isabel Cole.

 Her portrait of Ramon Guthrie done in Paris in the 1920s is in the collection of the Hood Museum of Art of Dartmouth College in New Hampshire, US.

 A painting of Admiral Sir Ragnar Colvin painted in 1944 is held by the Australian War Memorial.
+Bowen has 46 oil paintings and pencil drawings held in the Australian War Memorial.